SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

 base images.
 Note that SCS has defined [metadata](https://github.com/SovereignCloudStack/Docs/blob/main/Design-Docs/Image-Properties-Spec.md) for images that allow users to see the build date.
-Any image that's older than 2022-11-01 and includes openSSL-3.0.x will very likely be vulnerable.
+Any image that's older than 2022-11-01 and includes OpenSSL-3.0.x will very likely be vulnerable.

 ## Fixing applications

-Affected VM-based applications that use automation for bootstrapping may best use the new images and just redeploy to use the fixed openSSL version.
-Otherwise an online update of the openSSL-3 library is recommended.
+Affected VM-based applications that use automation for bootstrapping may best use the new images and just redeploy to use the fixed OpenSSL version.
+Otherwise an online update of the OpenSSL-3 library is recommended.
 Not that applications need to be restarted to use the updated fixed shared library.
-Applications that statically linked the vulnerable openSSL-3.0.x (x<7) library need to be rebuilt using the fixed library (3.0.7).
+Applications that statically linked the vulnerable OpenSSL-3.0.x (x<7) library need to be rebuilt using the fixed library (3.0.7).

-For container-based applications that built containers using affected openSSL-3 libraries, rebuilding the containers with the fixed version and rolling them out freshly is recommended.
+For container-based applications that built containers using affected OpenSSL-3 libraries, rebuilding the containers with the fixed version and rolling them out freshly is recommended.

 We recommend users to also review the workstations and laptops that are